HeapHopper/co-hacker-server/README.md

 #### Build Complex Graph

-Using `langgraph`, we can orchestrate these nodes into a complex graph, connecting `Runnable` actions to create more concrete solutions for each case.
+Using `langgraph`, we can orchestrate a set of nodes into a structured graph, connecting `Runnable` actions to build more targeted and intelligent workflows.

-In the inline assistant feature, multiple Runnable are being defined as nodes in the graph:
+In the inline assistant feature, several `Runnable` functions are defined as nodes in the graph:

 ```python
 builder.add_node("initial_classifier", initial_classifier_node)